TathSikdar/project-management-bot/README.md

-# Project Management Bot for Discord
+# Project Panda - Project Management Bot for Discord

-Welcome to the Project Management Bot repository!
+Welcome to the Project Panda repository!
 This bot is designed to streamline project management within Discord servers, providing tools to organize tasks, manage deadlines, track progress, and collaborate effectively with your team.

 ## Features